Graduate Student Resources

 www.marshall.edu/psych/clinics/campus-psychology-clinic/

-The student clinicians are advanced graduate students in the Marshall University Clinical Psy.D. program.
+The student clinicians are doctoral students in the Marshall University Clinical Psy.D. program.
 Student clinicians provide services under the supervision of qualified clinical faculty selected by the Department of Psychology to fulfill supervisory and teaching functions.
-A variety of services are offered by the clinic.
+A variety of services is offered by the clinic.
 These include individual psychotherapy, psychological assessment, and group psychotherapy, as well as educational workshops and other events.
-Some faculty also provide services.
-Although the clinic is not a for-profit venture, nominal fees are charged for some services; psychological counseling services are provided at no charge to students.
+Some clinical faculty may also provide services.
+Although the clinic is not a for-profit venture, nominal fees are charged for some services; psychological therapy services are provided at no charge to students.

 Recreation Center